centrifugal/documentation/server/client_protocol.md

 ```

 Javascript client uses `method` key to understand what to do with response.
 As Javascript is
 evented IO language it just calls corresponding function to react on response.
-Unique `uid` also
+Unique `uid`
-can be used to implement proper responses handling in other languages.
-For example Go client remember
+also can be used to implement proper responses handling in other languages.
+For example Go
-command `uid` to call some callback when it receives response from Centrifugo.
+client remember command `uid` to call some callback when it receives response from Centrifugo.

-General rule - if response contains a non-empty `error` then server returned an error and client
+General rule - if response contains a non-empty `error` then server returned an error.

-should not process response `body` data.
-Also you should not get errors in normal workflow.
-If you
+You should not get errors in normal workflow.
+If you get an error then most probably you
-get an error then most probably you are doing something wrong and this must be fixed on development
+are doing something wrong and this must be fixed on development stages.
+It can also be
-stages.
-It can also be `internal server error` from Centrifugo.
-Only developers should see text of
+`internal server error` from Centrifugo.
+Only developers should see text of protocol errors
-protocol errors – they are not supposed to be shown to your application clients.
+– they are not supposed to be shown to your application clients.

 In case of successful `connect` response body is: